junokreisler/igem_drylab/Paper_reconstructions/README.md

 the deletions of these genes in wild type E. coli unfavourably affected lactate accumulation during the aerobic and oxygen-limited two-phase fermentation.

+Evaluate effects of poxB, dld, frdA, adhE, pps, *ppc*

+Note that ppsA has a regulatory protein ppsR (gene b1703) which is not present in the FBA model.
+Therefore, knocking down b1703 might be helpful so that amino acids are not wasted on a regulatory protein which won't have anything to work on.

+> The single-gene deletion of phosphoenolpyruvate carboxylase (ppc)
+> significantly improved the lactate yield from glucose (by about 27-fold)
+> under microaerobic conditions with merely trace generation of succinate,
+> but the cells barely grew on the minimal media when glucose was used as
+> the sole carbon source, which is unfavourable in large scale fermentation.

 ### Effects of multiple gene deletions